AdobeDocs/deliverability-learn.en/help/additional-resources/troubleshooting.md

 team: ACS
 ---

-# Troubleshooting {#troubleshooting}
+# Deliverability troubleshooting {#troubleshooting}

 Below are a few best practices that can help to identify and address deliverability issues.

 ## Identify a deliverability issue {#identify-deliverability-issue}

-To identify a possible issue, the elements listed on [that page](../../help/ongoing-monitoring.md) may draw your attention.
+To identify a possible issue, the elements listed on [that page](/help/ongoing-monitoring.md) may draw your attention.

 <!--
 Mailing or campaign metrics: unsubscribe, abuse complaint and/or bounce rates are higher than usual.